thinkshout/thinkshout/blog/_posts/2019-02-25-shop-local-at-19NTC.md

 [Champions Barber Shop](https://www.championspdx.com/) - Get fly before your session presentation
 [Abbey Creek](https://www.abbeycreekvineyard.com/) - If you need a quick jaunt out of the city

+This is by no means a comprehensive list, which is why we want to point to some other resources that could help you find local businesses we encourage you support while you're here for `#19NTC`:

 ### OTHER HELPFUL RESOURCES

 [Travel Portland list of minority-owned businesses](https://www.travelportland.com/directory/feature/minority-owned-business/)